turingschool/career-development-curriculum/module_three/cover_letters_overview.md

 * How can we use our professional story here?

 ### Workshop Time
-Form groups of 2-3 people in your program and draft out a cover letter for the position picked for your program.
+Form groups of 2-3 people in your program and draft out a cover letter for a position you find as a group.

+Remember:

+* Use research
+* Create relevant connections
+* How will you provide value?

 ### Round of Feedback: Pair & Share
 Team up with a group not in your program to share your cover letters and give each other feedback.
 Feedback should be **specific, actionable, and kind** and include both **appreciation and coaching.**